KthProg/react-apple-pay/README.md

 These services are very similar, other than the types they use when handling callbacks / initializing the payments.
 There's not a whole lot more to it than handling callbacks and updating the data shown on the payment sheet.
-The setup on Apple is the most challenging part really, and the random errors you'll encounter with no expanation.
+The setup on Apple is the most challenging part really, and the random errors you'll encounter with no explanation.
 However, I know that the configuration given here works, so hopefully I can save you the trouble.

 # STEPS